 1. Grand Place

 Grand Place is a UNESCO World Heritage Site and one of the most impressive squares I’ve seen.
-Once the setting for markets, fairs and even jousts, it’s now home to restaurants, museums and the former town hall building, which now hosts the Hotel de Ville and tourist information.
+Once the setting for markets, fairs, and even jousts, it’s now home to restaurants, museums, and the former town hall building, which now hosts the Hotel de Ville and tourist information.
 Nowhere in the city will you see a better example of its diverse architecture than here.
-Many of the intricate buildings were once guild houses, from butchers to bakers and boatman to brewers, and if you look at their details you can tell which was what.
+Many of the intricate buildings were once guild houses, from butchers to bakers and boatmen to brewers, and if you look at their details you can tell which was what.

 Note: Don’t forget to come back to see it all lit up at night, it’s beautiful!